Configuring Okta integration with Venafi as a Service¶

 Configure Groups claim type with either Filter or Expression, depending on how you have your user groups configured in Okta.

 It's a good idea to consult your Okta documentation and configure the Groups claim to return all groups to which a user is a member (both locally in Okta, as well as any Active Directory mastered groups, when applicable).
 Refer to this Okta KB article.

-In VaaS, from the VaaS SSO Configuration page, under Scopes, add the groups scope so that VaaS will request the Groups claim.
+In Venafi as a Service, from the Venafi as a Service SSO Configuration page, under Scopes, add the groups scope so that Venafi as a Service will request the Groups claim.